 Assam: Police shoot dead man accused of rape, claim he tried to flee from custody

-Biki Ali and four others were accused of raping a 16-year-old student, The other men are absconding.
+Biki Ali and four others were accused of raping a 16-year-old student, the other men are absconding.

-The Guwahati City Police on Wednesday shot dead a man accused of rape, claiming he tried to flee custody, reported ANI.
-They claimed that the accused man had attacked police officers and injured two female personnel.
+The Guwahati City Police on Tuesday night shot dead a man accused of rape, after he allegedly tried to flee custody, reported PTI.
+They claimed that the accused man had attacked police officers and injured two female personnel when he was being taken to the crime scene for further investigation.

 The man has been identified as Biki Ali, who was accused along with four others, of raping a 16-year-old student, reported the Hindustan Times.
 The other accused men are absconding.